 The big draw for most visitors is the cheap small dishes: The samples which cost 30, 40 or 50 kroner (5-8 US$).
 Many would want to eat from stand to stand, and to visit the entire festival grounds.
 Stavanger’s intimate inner harbour is like a bay with two sides, the festival ground runs on both sides.
 My preference has been to divide the two docks into two days of visit.

 If the dishes are too large the visitors risk being satisfied before they have progressed beyond the first 30 meters.
-Or you risk that your willingness to pay disappears when a platter comes with a price tag of 150 kroner (25 US$).
-There is a fine balance to be found in these respects, which the organizers have been forced to stress from time to time.
+Your willingness to pay may also disappear when a platter comes with a price tag of 150 kroner (25 US$).
+There is a fine balance to be found in these respects, which the organisers have been forced to stress from time to time.

 It’s not just food tasting one can engage in.
 Several goods are for sale, like cheese, dried sausages, chutneys, jam, bread and more.
 For both children and adults there are cooking classes, for adults also classes in wine tasting.
 In addition there are various competitions taking place and other entertainment as well.

 Gladmat in Stavanger involves more than a hundred exhibitors, each serving several dishes.
-The variety is very large, with ethnic foods from countries such as Ethiopia and the Far East, local niche products and international cuisine from up to several regions.
-It is always a pleasure to stroll around in nice weather in the harbour area of central Stavanger, and Gladmat naturally adds to that experience.
+The variety is very large.
+There is ethnic foods from countries such as Ethiopia and the Far East.
+We find local niche products, and also international cuisine from up to several regions.
+It is always a pleasure to stroll around in nice weather in the harbour area of central Stavanger.
+The Gladmat naturally adds to that experience.

 After having walked around the grounds here for most of the 16 years, I am strongly inclined to agree with Ingrid Espelid Hovig.
-In 2014, the Mother of Cooking in Norway turned 90 years of age, and she will be in Stavanger this year as well.
+In 2014, the Mother of Cooking in Norway turned 90 years of age.
+She will be in Stavanger this year as well.
 Ingrid calls Gladmat the highlight of the summer.

-Gladmat is arranged in Stavanger’s harbour, right in the heart of the city.
-Most people should use public transportation to get into town during the days of the festival, in 2014 from 23-26th of July.
+Gladmat takes place in Stavanger’s harbour, right in the heart of the city.
+Most people should use public transportation to get into town during the days of the festival.

 Read more on the festival’s website (mostly in Norwegian).
 You can also download a Festival App to your smartphone – you get it for both iPhone and Android.